HuntDownProject/HuntDownProject/_posts/2023-09-04-Who needs your own DNS Server.markdown

 categories: hunting
 ---

-I believe readers of this site know what a DNS server is, but did you header about the project [Pi-hole](https://pi-hole.net/) ?
+I believe readers of this site know what a DNS server is, but did you heard about the project [Pi-hole](https://pi-hole.net/) ?
 This is a very nice project, because settting up your own DNS server with Pi-hole you will have:

 * Network-wide protection
 * Block in-app advertisements